-This course is an in-depth study pathology encountered in the breast and adjacent structures.
+This course is designed to continue an in-depth understanding of the imaging and sonographic evaluation of breast anatomy and pathology encountered in the breast and adjacent structures.
 Emphasis will be placed on interpretation of laboratory tests, related clinical signs and symptoms, and recognition of normal and abnormal sonographic patterns.
+Simulated imaging laboratory concentrating on protocols and comprehensive breast scanning.